Students should always refer to the specific degree requirements from the year they entered.

-- Each student must complete a course in statistics (URP 504) and a course in economics (URP 509) if these were not taken as an undergraduate.
+- Each student must complete a course in economics (URP 509), if not waived due to successful completion of an undergraduate course.
 See course waiver process below.

 Each student must earn an overall grade point average of "B" (3.0) or better while enrolled in the program.

-Incoming students are assigned a faculty advisor with whom programs of study, course alternatives, concentration choices, and career objectives are explored.
-The counseling procedure within the program varies according to the individual student's needs and his or her evolution through the four terms of study.
+Incoming students are assigned a faculty advisor with whom programs of study, course alternatives, focus areas, and career objectives are explored.
+The advising procedure within the program varies according to the individual student's needs and their evolution through the four terms of study.
 Students are encouraged to seek advice from any and all of the program faculty.

 MURP Core Courses

 Generally, students take the majority of their courses during the first year from among the offerings of the Urban and Regional Planning Program.
-A series of "core" courses serve to give the student a broad-based knowledge of planning.
-These classes deal with urban planning analysis, history and theory, professional practice, and the social, economic, political, legal, and physical aspects of urban planning.
+A series of core courses serves to give the student a broad-based knowledge of planning.
+These classes deal with urban and regional planning analysis, history and theory, professional practice, and the social, economic, political, legal, and physical aspects of planning.
 If a student already possesses an acceptable level of competence in an area covered by a core course, an elective may be substituted.
-The determination as to whether or not a student possesses an acceptable level of competence will be made by the respective instructor in a core course in consultation with the student, his or her advisor, and the program chair.
-All changes must be noted on the "Degree Requirements Checklist."
-The "core" courses required of master of urban planning students are as follows:
+The determination as to whether or not a student possesses an acceptable level of competence will be made by the respective instructor in a core course in consultation with the student, their advisor, and the program chair.

 (for those who have not taken economics)